E. P. Sanders

-Biography
+Early life and education

 Sanders was born on April 18, 1937, in Grand Prairie, Texas.
 He attended Texas Wesleyan College (now Texas Wesleyan University) (1955–1959) and Perkins School of Theology at Southern Methodist University (1959–1962).
 He spent a year (1962–1963) studying at Göttingen, the University of Oxford, and in Jerusalem.

 Between September 1963 and May 1966, Sanders studied at Union Theological Seminary, New York City, for his Doctor of Theology degree.
 His thesis was titled The Tendencies of the Synoptic Tradition (published in 1969 by Cambridge University Press; reprinted by Wipf & Stock in 2000), which used form criticism to examine whether the Gospel tradition changed in consistent ways.
 The thesis was supervised by W. D. Davies.

+Career

 Sanders taught at McMaster University (Hamilton, Ontario) from 1966 to 1984.
-In 1968 he won a fellowship from the Canada Council and spent a year in Israel, studying Rabbinic Judaism.
+In 1968, he won a fellowship from the Canada Council and spent a year in Israel, studying Rabbinic Judaism.
 In 1984, he became Dean Ireland's Professor of the Exegesis of Holy Scripture at the University of Oxford and a Fellow of Queen's College, positions he kept until his move to Duke University in 1990.
 He also held visiting professorships and lectureships at Trinity College, Dublin, and the University of Cambridge.
-Sanders died on November 21, 2022, at the age of 85.